-Laverne Cox’s ‘Private’ Video Shows Trans Superstar In String Bikini And Heels
+Laverne Cox's 'Private' Video Shows Trans Superstar In String Bikini And Heels

 Laverne Cox leaked her own "private" video this week as she shared an empowering message for trans people.
 The former Orange Is The New Black star took to Instagram on January 15 to share a clip of herself posing in a tiny string bikini to promote her new movie, Promising Young Woman.

 Laverne stood in front of a mirrored wardrobe in a skimpy black two-piece.
-The top plunged low at the chest to reveal her décolletage and flashed some under boob.
+The top plunged low at the chest to reveal her décolletage and flash some underboob.
 It featured a gold ring in the center that was attached to two strings stretched around her toned torso and had two similar strings over her shoulders that tied around her neck.

 Laverne paired it with matching bottoms that sat very low under her navel.
 It had the same ring design on both sides and thin strings over both hips as she flaunted her toned legs.
-She also gave a peek at her toned booty in the mirror, which showed the paired the swimwear with black high heels.
+She also gave a peek at her toned booty in the mirror, which showed that she paired the swimwear with black high heels.

 The comments section was overrun with praise for the inspiring LGBTQ+ advocate.

-“Beautiful inside and out!,” one person wrote.
+"Beautiful inside and out!" one person wrote.

-“You are radiant!!!!,” another comment read.
+"You are radiant!!!!" another comment read.

-“You just gave me goosebumps!
-Hello Gorgeous!” a third person told her with a cat emoji with hearts for eyes and three fire symbols.
+"You just gave me goosebumps!
+Hello Gorgeous!" a third person told her, along with posting a cat emoji with hearts for eyes and three fire symbols.

 "So damn gorgeous keep it up," a fourth person commented.